wikindx/wikindx/website/web/src/content/install/hosting-setup.md

 [WinNMP](https://winnmp.wtriple.com) is really easy to use and come with a good documentation.
 Download the installer and install WinNMP at `C:\WinNMP`.
 After that just follow the section [How to create a new Project](https://winnmp.wtriple.com/howtos#How-to-create-a-new-Project) of its documentation.
-Once this step is completed, you could install Wikindx in the new virtual host, in `C:\WinNMP\WWW\wikindx` folder.
+Once this step is completed, you could install WIKINDX in the new virtual host, in `C:\WinNMP\WWW\wikindx` folder.

 ### Virtual host Setup